Evaluating General-Purpose AI with Psychometrics: Leveraging Psychometrics for AI Evaluation

-A related question is how we interpret the performance variations in AI systems caused by prompt engineering.
-Some prompts may have a consistent impact on the performance of AI systems.
-For example, prompts that create a certain persona may result in a consistent gain in the performance of AI systems.
-This is a systematic effect that could indicate that a second construct that we did not intend to measure may have been activated.
-This impacts the validity of the test.
-Other prompts, for instance, created by paraphrasing, may lead to a random increase or decrease in performance but have no influence on the level of average performance among multiple tests.
-This is a random effect and impacts the reliability of the test.
-Currently, it is hard to tell which prompts would induce systematic or random effects.
-Moreover, systematic effects and random effects may vary between different constructs and tests.
-In the future, we may better categorize the prompts based on their effects on AI systems.
+On a related note, it remains a question how we should interpret the performance variations in AI systems caused by prompt engineering.
+Some prompts may pose a consistent impact on AI's performance.
+For example, prompts that prime a certain persona may result in a consistent gain in the performance of AI systems.
+Such a systematic effect could indicate that a second construct that we did not intend to measure may have been activated, affecting the validity of the measurement.
+Other prompts, for instance, created by paraphrasing, may lead to a random variation but have no effect on the average level of performance.
+This is a random effect that might affect the reliability of the measurement.
+Currently, it is uncertain what prompts would result in systematic or random effects, and systematic and random effects may also vary between different constructs and tests.
+In the future, further efforts are warranted to better understand and manipulate the effects of the prompts on AI systems.

-Prompt sensitivity also raises concerns about the inherent reliability of AI systems.
-Are AI systems too unstable for tests to ever be reliable?
-A more practically important question is: if we tried a set of test items on the AI systems and found out that their responses were unreliable, how can we change the test items in order to be more reliable?
-Should the lack of reliability be addressed by improving AI systems?
-Addressing these questions requires collaborative efforts from researchers in both the AI and psychometric fields.
+The issue of prompt sensitivity also raises concerns regarding the stability of AI systems: Are these systems so unstable that they impede the development of a test that can evaluate them reliably?
+And more importantly, from a practical perspective, if the test items prove unreliable in evaluating an AI system, should we revise the test items to improve the reliability or optimize the AI system to mitigate the lack of reliability?
+To address these questions, it requires collaborative efforts from researchers in both AI and psychometrics, and possibly a wider academic community.

-\textbf{AI vs. humans: a comparative exploration}.
-When evaluating AI systems, especially when aiming to compare them with humans, researchers often draw upon constructs that have been proposed for humans.
-Unfortunately, there are fundamental differences between AI and humans, which raises questions about how comparable human constructs are with AI systems.
-For example, do AI systems exhibit emotional intelligence, creativity, and empathy, just like humans?
-AI systems might have a unique way of thinking that is entirely different from humans but equally effective.
-It is critical to consider the unique nature of AI systems to identify new constructs instead of simply choosing constructs from the existing list of human constructs.
-This requires the assistance of psychometrics, which helps researchers to identify and measure constructs and further allow meaning interpretations based on test results~\cite{Embretson2010Measuring}.